benfavre/next-introspect/readme.md

 bun run dev
 ```

+### Contributing Adapters

+If you've created an adapter for a popular framework, consider contributing it back to the project:

+1. Create a new file in `src/adapters/YourFrameworkAdapter.ts`
+2. Add comprehensive tests in `tests/adapters/`
+3. Update the main `index.ts` to export your adapter
+4. Add documentation to the README
+5. Submit a pull request

+This extensibility makes next-introspect a powerful tool for analyzing routing structures across the entire JavaScript ecosystem.

 ### Issues & Feature Requests

 - **Bug reports**: Please use the GitHub issue tracker
 - **Feature requests**: Open an issue with the "enhancement" label
 - **Questions**: Check the documentation or ask in discussions

+## 📄 License

+MIT License - see LICENSE file for details.

 ## 🙏 Acknowledgments